-Inclusion Plus Family Support is committed to providing quality services to you and this policy outlines our ongoing obligations to you in respect of how we manage your Personal Information.
+Inclusion Plus Family Support is committed to providing quality services to our clients and this policy outlines our ongoing obligations to our clients and employees in respect of how we manage their Personal Information.

 We have adopted the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (the Privacy Act) and the National Disability Insurance Scheme Act 2013 (Cth).
 The APPs govern the way in which we collect, use, disclose, store, secure and dispose of your Personal Information.

 A copy of the Australian Privacy Principles may be obtained from the website of The Office of the Australian Information Commissioner at www.aoic.gov.au

 What Is Personal Information and Why Do We Collect It?